Kole Heckendorf: College career

 Heckendorf received a scholarship to play college football at North Dakota State University, as a wide receiver, where he finished as the all-time leading receiver in school history and became the first receiver in the history of the program to lead the team in receptions for four seasons.

 Heckendorf redshirted in 2004.
 He had a career-high 52 receptions as a sophomore in 2006.
 He was named to the All-Northwest Region third-team by the Football Gazette and was voted to the All-GWFC second-team by the league's media after helping NDSU win the conference championship.
 As a junior, he earned All-Great West Football Conference first-team honors after ranking third in the league in both receptions and yards for the season.
 He was named a second-team All-Missouri Valley Football Conference selection in 2008.
 He finished the season ranked third in the conference in yards and fifth in receptions.
 He had a career day in the 2008 opener against Austin Peay, catching eight passes and notching new career highs of 179 receiving yards and three touchdowns.
 He made a career-high nine catches at Youngstown State later in the season.
 He was a member of the ESPN The Magazine Academic All-America first-team as a senior.

 Heckendorf earned a B.S. in general education.

 Professional career

 Green Bay Packers

 Heckendorf was signed by the Green Bay Packers as an undrafted free agent on May 1, 2009, but was released during the pre-season.

 Detroit Lions

 On October 12, 2009 Heckendorf was signed to the Detroit Lions' practice squad.
 After his contract expired following the season, he was re-signed to a future contract on January 5, 2010.
 He was cut by the Lions on May 11, 2010 and signed to the Seattle Seahawks May 12, 2010.

 Seattle Seahawks

 Heckendorf was claimed off waivers by the Seattle Seahawks on May 12, 2010 and released in the preseason on August 30.

 San Diego Chargers

 Heckendorf was signed to the San Diego Chargers practice squad on October 13, 2010.

+Indianapolis Colts

+Heckendorf joined the Indianapolis Colts practice squad on November 17, 2010.
+He re-signed on January 12, 2011, was placed on injured reserve on August 8, and was waived from injured reserve on October 17.